 This vast, mountainous region is also northeast of the sea.
 As we read in the Gospels, this is where Jesus cast the legion of unclean spirits into a herd of swine.
 The pigs ran down the banks of the sea and drowned (Mark 5).

 This unique cliff stands nearly 600 feet tall, overlooking the entire region of the Sea of Galilee.
-Many believe this is the most likely location of the Great Commission (Matthew 28).
+Many believe this wasf the most likely location where Jesus shared the Great Commission (Matthew 28).

-If you’ve ever wondered, “What is the most central location to Yeshua’s ministry?”
-Or, “Where should I do a daytrip in the land of Israel?”, we think the Sea of Galilee is the right answer!
+If you’ve ever wondered, “What is the most central location to Jesus’ ministry?”
+Or, “What area should I visit in the land of Israel?”, think north!

 Visiting Israel: In the Footsteps of Jesus: Free PDF Download